palebluedot13/SC22-BatchA-molten-cores/README.md

 # Getting Our Dataset

 We used serpapi to quickly get images for our data set.
 After the getting images, we uploaded our images to roboflow.

+# Tech Stack

+This project uses the YOLOv5 CNN to detect Marvel superheroes in real time.